Wingman2025/AICASE/README.md

 1. Run `python dashboard/dashboard.py` to start the dashboard application.
 2. Access the dashboard in your web browser at [http://127.0.0.1:8050/](http://127.0.0.1:8050/)
 3. Use the chat interface to interact with the AI assistant
+4. When requesting forecasts or data updates, the agent will summarise the chosen calculation method and parameters, then ask for your confirmation before executing.

 ## AI Agents